Every state has Supplemental Braking System requirements for towed vehicles. Are you legal?

 I have never been in a situation where I or my RV or my tow car were a problem while stopping.
 I am not so brazen as to call it a skill thing, rather I will be honest and say that I have been very, very lucky.

-But I do have a story from a friend that I will repeat here;
+But I do have a story from a camping friend that I will repeat for you;

-My friend had one of those big "dualey" pickup trucks you see occasionally on the road.
-And my friend was an avid fisherman whose prized possession was his 27-foot, center-console, fishing boat with two big 250-hp engines hanging on the rear.
+My friend had one of those big "dualey" pickup trucks you see so often on the open roads.
+This friend of mine was an avid fisherman whose prized possession was his 27-foot, center-console, fishing boat with two big 250-hp engines hanging on the rear.